 Several studies (for instance [9, 10]) have concluded that the rule of mixtures is valid for PFCs.
 As the fibre content exceeds vf,crit, the strength of the composite increases proportionally (Fig. 1).
 However, there is a ‘practical’ maximum fibre content above which composite properties deteriorate [6, 9] and/or porosity increases drastically [3, 10].

-Madsen et al. [10] find that when aligned hemp-polypropylene laminates were fabricated at a nominal fibre content of 61%, the actual measured fibre content was only 51% with a larger porosity content of 17%.
+Madsen et al. [10] found that when aligned hemp-polypropylene laminates were fabricated at a nominal fibre content of 61%, the actual measured fibre content was only 51% with a larger porosity content of 17%.
 In essence, impregnation and wettability issues arise close to this maximum fibre volume fraction.
 Pan [14] has also suggested (according to Cox [15]) that at high fibre volume fractions, fibre-to-fibre spacing becomes so small that the stress transfer between fibre and matrix becomes inefficient eventually causing premature failure due to increased shear stresses on all planes parallel to the axes of the fibres.
 The resulting delamination has been observed in jute-polyester composites at high fibre content [9].

 The experimentally determined optimal (or maximum) fibre volume fractions for PFCs range from about 60% for aligned jute roving reinforced polyester [9], 46-54% for aligned hemp yarn reinforced polyethyleneterephthalate (PET) [3, 10], and between 33%-46% for short random flax and jute reinforced polypropylene [3].